nerveinvader/CNN-ich-detection/desdoc.md

 # Design Document:

+## TO-DO List:
+() analyze one dicom file to get the hang of the whole ds.

 ## Big picture:
 Problem:
 * Binary scan-level classification (does the CT slice show intracranial hemorrhage - ICH?)